 (c) Contaminated packaging materials such as drums, bags and bottles;

-(d) Contaminated soil; and
+(d) Contaminated soil and sediment (UNEP, 2002d); and

 (e) Buried pesticides.

 Heptachlor

 Description

 Figure 6: Structure of heptachlor

 Pure heptachlor (CAS No. 76-44-8) is a white crystalline solid with a melting point of 95°C –96°C. The structure of heptachlor is shown in Figure 6 above.
 Technical heptachlor is a soft, waxy solid with a melting range of between 46°C and 74°C. It is nearly insoluble in water and slightly soluble in alcohol.
 It is stable up to temperatures between 150°C and 160°C and when exposed to light, air moisture, alkalis and acids.
 It is not readily dechlorinated but is susceptible to epoxidation (ATSDR, 1993; IPCS INCHEM, no year; WHO-FAO, 1975).
 Heptachlor is a persistent dermal insecticide with some fumigant action.
 It is not phytotoxic at insecticidal concentrations.
 When heptachlor is released to the environment and exposed to oxygen, heptachlor epoxide is formed.